data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

-* The MATCH clause followed the pattern (a)-[:b]->(c): This means that the graph would traverse outward from a, find an edge named b, and return the resulting nodes (called c).
+* The `MATCH` clause followed the pattern `(a)-[:b]->(c)`: This means that the graph would traverse outward from a, find an edge named b, and return the resulting nodes (called c).
-* *1 when specifying the edge: The graph should be traversed once from a.
+* `*1` when specifying the edge: The graph should be traversed once from a.

-To traverse twice, we use *2.
+To traverse twice, we use `*2`.

-To traverse to the root of all possible paths, we use *
+To traverse to the root of all possible paths, we use `*`

-To traverse and return any of the paths within a range, say all nodes between the third and fifth traversal, we use *3..5.
+To traverse and return any of the paths within a range, say all nodes between the third and fifth traversal, we use `*3..5`.

 For instance, we can return the friends of friends of Alice assuming an undirected graph using: